mianwu515/rust-cli-aws-proj1/README.md

-# A Rust CLI tool deployed with AWS
+# A Rust CLI tool to deploy onto AWS

 ## Goal
 * Build a cli tool with Rust